 Ever since, the Chapel has been the spiritual center of Casady School.
 More than 600 daily services are conducted during the school year, involving students of all ages.
 The community celebrations during Christmas and Easter have become a tradition for many.
 The Chapel is also used for baptisms, weddings, funerals, and celebrations for the Casady Community throughout the year.

 By 1965, the campus had 12 more buildings including O’Donoghue, Pew, Calvert and the Headmaster’s House.
 With the addition of the Primary Building in 1969, all students were finally on one campus.
 With the completion of the Eileen L. and S. T. Fee Theater in 1978, the School had seen nearly three decades of continuous development, expansion, and construction.
-Today, 29 buildings dot the now 80-acre campus, including the McClendon Middle School, built in 2000, and W.R.
-Johnston Math Building, dedicated in October 2010, and the Dr. John W. Records Arts and Science Facility, completed in 2014.
+Today, 29 buildings dot the now 80-acre campus, including the McClendon Middle School, built in 2000; W.R.
+Johnston Math Building, dedicated in October 2010; and the Dr. John W. Records Arts and Science Facility and Nichols Activity Center, both completed in 2014.

 The faculty has been the foundation and hallmark of the Casady experience.
 The founders sought individuals with “personal and professional qualifications such as the ability to teach, a liking for youngsters and contagious qualities of good character.”
 The national recognition Casady continues to receive is built upon this treasury of talent.